Nothobranchius

 culture container highlighting top layer

 The culture is a miniature ecosystem with a carbohydrate, oats or potatoes, at the bottom and the vinegar eels at the top.
-Yeast breaks down the carb in the media, converting it to alcohol.
+Yeast breaks down the carbs in the media, converting it to alcohol.
 Immediately, the Acetobacter convert that alcohol to vinegar.
 All the while, spoilage bacteria are trying to work on the oats, but the acidity of the vinegar keeps them in check.
 The vinegar eels swim in this sea of food, eating the yeast, Acetobacter, and spoilage bacteria.
 They do not consume the media.

 culture food chain diagram

 Within hours to a day, cultures started per instructions, using the six ounce starter in a sandwich size container will usually have worms crawling the container walls.
 Harvesting them is as simple as swiping the edge of a finger along the inside wall of the culture container, and swishing the worms thus collected into the fry tank or container.
 Some may choose to use the edge of a spoon or a Q-tip.
 Vinegar eels can be harvested and fed to fry in about a minute.
 As one who has used the traditional, liquid method for decades, I am still amazed by the speed and simplicity of this technique.
 Some may want a standard, liquid, vinegar eel culture as a backup.
-To do this, simply prepare a jug with a 50/50 mix of cider vinegar and water, add a few slices of apple, and seed it with a couple teaspoons of worms from the solid media culture.

 vinegar eels on spoon